floriantoque/docker/README.md

 ## Workflow

 i) run the container

     $ make bash

 ii) activate Python version

     $ source activate py35 #or py27 for python 2.7

 iib) run ipython notebook and access it in from a remote computer
-    Computer with docker: $ jupyter notebook --no-browser --port=8887
+    Computer with docker:

+    $ jupyter notebook --no-browser --port=8887

+    Local computer:

-    Local computer: $ ssh -N -f -L localhost:8885:127.0.0.1:8887 user@ip_computer_docker
+    $ ssh -N -f -L localhost:8885:127.0.0.1:8887 user@ip_computer_docker

-    Access to the notebook in the browser of the local computer at localhost:8885
+Local computer: access to the notebook in the browser at localhost:8885

 ## Installing Docker